coreystaten/mpi-algorithms/README.md

 This repo contains simplified implementations of various MPI algorithms in Python, along with visualizations and a simulated network timer.
 These implementations are for educational purposes only.

-This implementation isn't designed for production use.
+This code isn't designed for production use.
 The provided `Communicator` is designed to work with multiple Python threads in a single process.

 ## Why?